 A carousel horse carrying a load of brussels sprouts on its back?
 From the Santa Cruz Beach Boardwalk amusement park?
 Say what?

 When I first thrifted this tee, I thought, “This isn’t serious.
 Right?”
-Most people hated brussels sprouts back in the ‘80s and ‘90s when this festival had its (short) run.
+Back in the ’80s and ’90s, when this festival operated, most people hated brussels sprout.

-Even the farmers who grew brussels sprouts locally — the coast between Santa Cruz and Davenport is prime sprouts territory — copped to the fact that brussels could be bitter and nasty in those days.
+Even the farmers who grew brussels sprouts locally — the coast between Santa Cruz and Davenport is prime sprouts territory — copped to the fact that brussels could be bitter and nasty.
 Especially when boiled, as American mothers who hated their children usually served them.

 And yet, here was this brussels sprouts extravaganza, run every October at the Beach Boardwalk to draw more tourists in the off-season.
 Management was going for something different, something kind of kicky and off-beat.
 They got it: a kind of bizarro-world version of the Gilroy Garlic Festival.